MarineEvoEcoLab/EecSeq/Protocol.md

 ### End repair
 1. Adjust sample volume of 500 ng fragmented DNA to 25 μl with 10mM Tris HCl in PCR strip tubes or a plate
-2. Create the End Repair and A-Tailing master mix on ice:
+2. Create the End Repair and A-Tailing master mix on ice (multiple volumes by number of samples):

 |Component|Volume for 1 reaction (includes 10% excess)|
 |---------|------|